 If you know that your FICO score is low, but you still want to go after a particular loan, there are several things you can do to improve your chances of success.

-7 Ways to Get Loans With Low FICO Scores
+7 Ways To Get Loans With Low Fico Scores

 Making late payments and otherwise giving lenders reason not to consider your loan request won't help you.